hoardinghopes/embodying-buber/src/posts/Writing the three centres.md

 Unilaterally, the school has decided not to offer the Advanced course because so many children want to take the National 5 French course (two years earlier) that it fills the timetable.
 In other words, they are prioritising children coming into the French stream over those wishing to complete the French stream.

-But that's the context, it's not actually what I want to write about.
+That's the context; it's not actually what I want to write about.

 I want to write that I am shaking; as soon as I raise my fingers over the keyboard, they tremble and I hit multiple keys at once.
 I am furious that my daughter and her classmates have been put in this position.
 I am livid.